raoguchi/LoL-Top-Lane-Analysis/README.md

 </tbody>
 </table>

 Overall, the observed difference tends to be a rare occurence.
-Hence, we must reject the null hypothesis and claim that Malphite actually appears to give players a disadvtange in terms of objective claims.
+This is seen as our p_value is 0.004 (basically zero).
+By testing at a significance of 5 percent and 2 tails, the p_value has significance.
+Hence, we must reject the null hypothesis and claim that Malphite the distribution looks different from their counterparts.
 However, this is not an outright claim.
 This is because there may be different factors that Malphite players have that result in the overall gameplay disadvantage.

 ## Framing a Prediction Problem